 The Bitcoin Standard analyzes the historical context to the rise of Bitcoin, the economic properties that have allowed it to grow quickly, and it’s likely economic, political, and social implications.
 It is a great book about Bitcoin history.
 It also reflects the way of rearranging the modern economy with digital money.

 As one of the readers says: ‘The best book on Bitcoin and the existing state of the world economy that I know.
 After almost daily reading/following the bitcoin space, this was the book I waited for.
 Covers gold, history of money, economics, central banking, all before Saifedean dives into Bitcoin and why it’s unique and has no equal’.

 #10.
 The Age of Cryptocurrency: How Bitcoin and the Blockchain Are Challenging the Global Economic Order by Paul Vigna, Michael Casey

 The Wall Street Journal commentators Paul Vigna and Michael Casey talk about the fears surrounding Bitcoin as a means of calculation and encourage readers to prepare for a new economic reality.
 If not crypto, then digital currencies in general, as the book says their time will inevitably come.
 The authors reveal a curious observation: Bitcoin is no longer surrounded by a romantic flair of anarchy that Satoshi might have intended it to have when describing the protocol.

 Vigna and Casey also name the approximate date when the world realized that the virtual wealth on Bitcoin is actually quite real.

-Blockchain technology and cryptocurrencies are becoming increasingly more present in our lives.
-It is better to not be ignorant – try to understand what the crypto industry and the technology related to it are.
-Now, you can do that easily with our list of the best books about blockchain and cryptocurrencies.
+Blockchain technology and cryptocurrencies are becoming increasingly more popular in our lives.
+It is better to dive deep into the sphere and try to understand what the crypto industry and the technology related to it are.